meldstonerogers/datafun-07-ml/README.md

 ## Part 4 - Insights
 Part 4 is a discussion of the two different methods use in this project to visualize data and find the linear regression line.

+## Part 5 - Bonus
+Part 5 is continued practice of using machine learning, but with multiple linear regression.
+Follow instructions from text [Intro to Python for Computer Science and Data Science](https://deitel.com/intro-to-python-for-computer-science-and-data-science/) on page 624, Chapter 15.5.
+Utilize markdown cells to create section headings as you work.
+You will create seven section while working through the data:
+- Section 1 - Load Data
+- Section 2 - Display Data
+- Section 3 - Explore Data with Pandas
+- Section 4 - Descriptive Statistics
+- Section 5 - Visualize the Features
+- Section 6 - Splitting the Data for Training and Testing
+- Section 7 - Training the Model
+- Section 8 - Testing the Model
+- Section 9 - Visualizing the Expected vs Predicted Prices
+- Section 10 - Regression Model Metrics
+- Section 11 - Choosing the Best Model
+It may be helpful to outline these headings in markdown cells, with code cells in between.

 ## Complete Your Project
 Save your project and push back to your repository.